 Future demand in care homes for the over 65s

 There are currently around 1,500 people aged 65 and over in Herefordshire living in either a local authority or privately funded care home.
-Work to model the projected demand for care home beds up to the year 2036 was commissioned by Herefordshire Council's Adult Social Care services.
+Work to model the projected demand for care home over the next 20 years was commissioned by Herefordshire Council's Adult Social Care services.

-These projections of the number of care home places needed in Herefordshire take into account expected demographic changes, a summary of the main findings are -
+These projections of the number of care home places needed in Herefordshire take into account expected demographic changes.

-An estimated 40% of beds in 2016 were funded by Herefordshire Council.
+An estimated 40% of beds are funded by Herefordshire Council.
 In the absence of any other information, the projections assume this will remain the same.
 HC-funded beds are more likely to be residential than nursing (60:40), whilst non HC-funded are equally split.

 An estimated 70% of care home residents aged 65 and over have some form of dementia.
 As potential demand increases for people aged 65 and over, so will the numbers of people living with dementia.
 In October 2014, the Care Quality Commission (CQC) found that whilst many care homes deliver excellent care nationally, some care homes did not comprehensively identify all of a person’s care needs.